Architectural Engineering Design 1

 This module introduces you to the fundamentals of acoustic and lighting phenomena as they relate to design within the built environment.
 During two hours of lectures each week, you will be given an overview of the psychological and technical considerations that underpin design requirements and explore the selection of acoustic and lighting strategies relating to the design of buildings through the introduction of appropriate tools and techniques.

-Building Services Design 3
+Architectural Engineering Design 3

 Introducing you to large scale building services, principally natural ventilation, air conditioning and other environmental control systems.
 You will discuss the reasons for resorting to and avoiding A/C and the consequent design issues.
 A variety of topics will be covered including: assessments of heat gains and losses, thermal comfort and relevant climatic data; system types and plant selection, location, sizing and design.
 For this module you will have two hours of lectures per week.

-Building Services Design 4
+Architectural Engineering Design 4

 This module expands the design principles of HVAC, along with utility services, and the fire protection systems, into a co-ordinated design You will examine how engineering systems are integrated into a building at the design stage and how design calculations are carried out and sketch drawings of system layouts are produced.
 For this module you will have a combination of lectures and tutorials.